antonboutkam/dutch-postal-to-latlong/README.md

 # DutchGeo
-Get latitude / longitude by dutch postal / zip code.
+Get latitude / longitude by Dutch postal / zip code.
 An easy job if you speak Dutch but for a not native speaker a bit of a search.

 ## Getting Started